How to Get Free Book Reviews with No Blog, No List, and No Begging

 - Reach out to your followers and ask them to review your book

-- Ask your friends, associates, colleagues and family for reviews
+- Beg your friends, associates, colleagues, and family for reviews

 That’s all fine and dandy…if you have those resources at your disposal or are willing to trade in your friendship for a favor.

 But what about the rest of us?

-The ones who don’t have raving fans ready to drop reviews.
+The ones who don’t have raving fans ready to drop reviews on request.
 Or those of us without a giant email list and oodles of friends that we ‘want’ to send our ebook to?

-Despair not, my friend because in this guide on how to get book reviews, I’ll show you how you can legally, and legitimately get those reviews, even if you’re a brand new author.
+Despair not my friends, because in this guide on how to get book reviews, I’ll show you how you can legally, and legitimately get those reviews, even if you’re a brand new author.